Meet our Team!

 Cree/Ojibway

-John has worked as a Child Wellness Worker for Anderson Therapy Services, and a Supervisor at Indigenous Family Centre including a Resource and Information Specialist, and employment counsellor.
+John is originally from Moose Cree First Nation, John has lived in the tri-city area for 13+ years.
+John currently works on the HART Hub team and is also working on the Migisi Bizindan Eagle’s Nest youth diversion program.
+John has worked as a Child Wellness Navigator for Anderson Therapy Services, and a Supervisor at Indigenous Family Centre.
 John has worked as Manager of Business and Partnership Development for the Congress of Aboriginal Peoples in Ottawa.
+Through his indigenous outreach work, John has volunteered in several indigenous advisory committees and volunteered during the indigenous celebrations at Multicultural Festivals.
 He enjoys spending time with family and friends, going to the trailer and coaching his son’s ball hockey team.

 Dana Young